 We are also proud of our institution’s involvement in cutting-edge research, national clinical trials, and many COVID-related research projects.
-Our hospital’s collaboration among departments and subspecialties and centralized communication enabled us to have relatively low COVID mortality rate and significant success in treatment of patients infected with COVID-19.
+Our hospital’s collaboration among departments and subspecialties and centralized communication enabled us to have relatively low COVID mortality rates and significant success in treatment of patients infected with COVID-19.
 Once we began to see "Multisystem Inflammatory Syndrome in Children" (MIS-C), our own pediatric faculty immediately developed an outstanding collaborative educational webinar, which helped our residents and department gain better insight into this rapidly evolving disease.

 By the summer of 2020, our hospital and surrounding community had seen a dramatic decline in COVID-related admissions.
 However, in December 2020, we experienced another surge of COVID-19 admissions.
 Once again, all members of our hospital, including our amazing pediatric residents, collaborated to pitch in and care for sick patients with COVID-19.
 As the vaccines rolled out soon after the surge, our hospital quickly created vaccine distribution sites.
 Our residents were amongst the first employees to be vaccinated.